csalmeida/ruby-fundamentals/README.md

 end
 ```

-However, this code would repeat forever so a conditional or a way to limit the iterations if necessary to close the loop.
+However, this code would repeat forever so a conditional or a way to limit the iterations is necessary to close the loop.
 There are a few _control methods_ that can be used to achieve this:

 |       |        |
 | ------------- |:-------------:|